screeley44/setupvm-dev/README.md

       - SETUP_TYPE="gluster"
       - GFS_LIST="glusterfs1.rhs:glusterfs2.rhs:glusterfs.rhs3:..."

-    Prereqs:
-      - Run as root (sudo -s on AWS after logging in as ec2-user)
-      - passwordless ssh between master/heketi/heketi-client to each node
-          - generate public key on master gluster server  ```ssh-keygen -t rsa```
-          - on AWS copy /root/.ssh/id_rsa.pub into hosts /root/.ssh/authorized_keys file
-          - on non AWS ssh-copy-id -i /root/.ssh/id_rsa.pub root@server (you will get prompted for password)

-2. Execute either SetUpVM.sh or SetUpGFS.sh (SetUpVM.sh will call and execute SetUpGFS.sh is above parameters are set)
+3. Execute either SetUpVM.sh or SetUpGFS.sh (SetUpVM.sh will call and execute SetUpGFS.sh is above parameters are set)

     This will setup a basic GlusterFS cluster (no partitions or volumes will be created, that is manual or can be done by Heketi, just vanilla cluster), Heketi Server and Heketi-Client.
 Additional config will be required